govindansriram/CobraML/README.md

 ____

-# CobraML: Easy ML for the aspiring Data Scientist
+# CobraML: Completely Customizable
 ## What is it?

-**CobraML** is a python library built on the pytorch framework that hosts a plethora of ML algorithms which can harness both the GPU and CPU.
+**CobraML** is a python library built on both numpy and numba.
+- Unlike other ML libraries **CobraML** gives the user full control when designing their model pipeline, from the cost function to the optimizer everything is in the users hand!

+- **CobraML** is designed to be extremely fast thanks to numba implementations, CobraML will also eventually have gpu support!

+- **CobraML** is completely open source and in the future we are looking forward to community collaboration and input!

 ## Progress